FreePressUnlimited/Security_HQ/README.md

 > See [Money Trail](https://www.money-trail.org) for more information about the project.

 > FPU has established a **Technical Support Desk** that participants can reach out to for digital security-related advice and support by writing to: *techsupport-moneytrail@freepressunlimited.org*.

+> FPU is also part of [Totem](https://totem-project.org/), an online learning platform that helps journalists and activists use digital security and privacy tools and tactics more effectively in their work.

 ## License